Brushfam/learn-page/docs/OpenBrush/smart-contracts/utils/checkpoints.md

 - `latest` - Returns the value in the most recent checkpoint, or 0 if there are no checkpoints.
 - `latest_checkpoint` - Returns whether there is a checkpoint in the structure (i.e. it is not empty), and if so the key and value in the most recent checkpoint.

 This page describes how to use Checkpoints in your contract.
+For example, you want to save how total supply of your token changes over time.
+Then you can use Checkpoints to do it.

 ## Step 1: Import checkpoints module